-Even with the massive boom in popularity of online poker, and the wealth of learning resources available to players online, most great players still learn and refine their game by reading books – some of the greatest players are still writing them.
+Even with the massive online poker popularity boom and the wealth of learning resources available to players online, most great players still learn and refine their game by reading books – and some of the greatest players are still writing them.

 While some of the older poker books may seem a bit outdated, they still have tons to offer to improve your game and reveal important insights that can make you a better player, even if you only play poker online.

 To save you time on combing through the mountains of books on poker strategy, mathematics and psychology, we’ve compiled a shortlist of some of the best poker books of all time (in no particular order.)
 Whether you’re an absolute beginner, semi-pro or just enjoy playing online poker, you’re bound to find that one of these reads can shed new light on the game.
 It takes a lifetime to master poker, so you’re always encouraged to keep on reading and refining your poker table skills.